cybersader/awesome-cybersader/📁 03 - Curations, Stacks/Awesome Anime/Awesome Anime.md

 	- The Unwanted Undead Adventurer
 	- The Elusive Samurai
 		- Has a good rating and hopefully wholesome
+	- The Trillion Game - actually related to IT and hacking

 # Top Anime